clemak27/clemak27.github.io/content/linux_setup/index.md

 ### Ubuntu

-After that, I used vanilla Ubuntu for a while (back in a time where it was still kinda ok and not full of snaps).
+After that, I used vanilla Ubuntu for a while (back in a time when it was still kinda ok and not full of snaps).
 I thought the way GNOME worked with the different workspaces was cool.